ylyu-fly/labwebsite/content/sections/section2.md

 Hello!
 My name is Selin Altunyay!
 I am a First Year Rutgers Student and I am pursuing a major in Molecular Biology and Biochemistry.
 My ultimate career goal is to work in the medical field as a doctor.
 Though I am an MBB major, I am also deeply interested in Cognitive Science and Neuroscience, as well as Genetics.
 Outside of science, my hobbies are dancing, drawing, and playing the piano.
 I also really love cats, and I have a pet cat myself!

+**Will Cappello**

+I am a first year student in the Honors College studying Molecular Biology and Biochemistry as well as Classics.
+After four years of undergraduate study, I plan to enter medical school, where I hope to match into a brain-related residency.
+While I have always been fascinated by neurodegeneration, I gained a particular interest in aging research and, in turn, the Lyu Lab after reading Lifespan: Why We Age and Why We Don’t Have To by David Sinclair.
+In my free time, I enjoy playing soccer, weightlifting, hanging out with friends, reading, translating Latin, and gaming.

 #### Alumni

 **Eli James (2023, Lab Tech)**